Karim El Ahmadi: FC Twente

 The following 2005–06 season, El Ahmadi found himself out of the first team and made 8 appearances following the arrival of Kennedy Bakırcıoğlu and Patrick Gerritsen.
 In the following 2006–07 season, El Ahmadi suffered a knee injury in a UEFA Cup match against Estonian side Levadia Tallinn in a 1–1 draw.
 After recovering, El Ahmadi returned to the reserve and by mid-November, El Ahmadi played his first match of the season, coming on as a substitute for Wout Brama in a 7–1 win over Groningen.
 After the match, El Ahmadi began establishing himself in the starting eleven, playing in the right side of the support.
 In late-October, El Ahmadi signed a contract with the club, until 2009, with an options to extend until 2011.
 On 3 February 2007, El Ahmadi scored the first goal in a match with Twente won 2–1 over Excelsior.
 On 8 April 2007, El Ahmadi scored Twente's only goal in the game in a 1–1 draw against Heracles.
 El Ahmadi played a single game for the club from 13 November 2006 to 29 April 2007.
 At the end of season 2006–07, the club finished fourth which resulted in entering the UEFA Cup.

 The following 2007–08 season, Twente began suffering after the club sold Bakırcıoğlu to Ajax and Sharbel Touma sold to German side Borussia Mönchengladbach.
 Even worse, Patrick Gerritsen suffered a leg injury, leading El Ahmadi to get more playing time in the starting line-up.
 In late July, El Ahmadi signed a contract extension which will keep him until 2011.
-Manager Fred Rutten said on a new contract: "For the club it's fantastic that we can keep players of this kind,".
 At the end of 2007–08 season, El Ahmadi made 33 appearances, primarily playing as a defender.
-At the end of the season FC Twente qualified for the UEFA Champions League, all thanks to the rapid development from the defensive midfielder.
+At the end of the season FC Twente qualified for the UEFA Champions League.